kjottkake/rpi_newsscraper/README.md

 ## FAQ's
 Q: Why are there so many files in the articles directory?
 Wasn't the requirements 3 articles only?

 A: The reasons why there are so many files are 2 fold: 1.
 I wanted to get a dump of the html data so that it could be processed and sorted easily, this way if there were any future modifications to the scraping functionalities I could back reference the articles as they were on those individual dates.
-2.
+2. It is difficult to catch bugs when scripting so these files serve as an extra safeguard and assists me in debugging the code.
+The files acts as a sort of feedback as I can quickly access if the script has successfully ran.

 ## Resources and References I Used